Heart

 Deckhand James gives a hand to help Kathy Chu hold up the 28 pound halibut she caught on September 5, 2008

-Wednesday, September 17: Easy and early limits again today with mostly good size brownies and blacks as well as six lingcod with the top fish tipping the scales at 17 pounds.
-Weather continues to be fantastic.
-On another note, I've been meaning to post this video for a while...you've heard of a "dog eat dog world"...well, how about a "ling eat ling world"?....check out the video our daughter Marie took on a trip earlier this year by clicking the picture below or going to: http://www.youtube.com/watch?v=hz2A8uSPxKY.
+Heard of "Dog Eat Dog World," but...: I've been meaning to post this video for a while...you've heard of a "dog eat dog world"...well, how about a "ling eat ling world"?....check out the video our daughter Marie took on a trip earlier this year by clicking the picture below or going to: http://www.youtube.com/watch?v=hz2A8uSPxKY.
 It could be a bit on the gross side for some to view, so fair warning, but it is pretty amazing.

 Jake with one of several lingcod landed on September 3, 2007